 Each state maintains a record of people’s criminal history.
 These online databases are all connected and you can track criminal convictions from any other state.
-You can go to courthouse and check in person, or check online.
+You can go to the courthouse and check in person or you can check online.
 It helps to know the county, and in the event that the crime was in a different state entirely, you may have to pay for a more complete search.

 A search of someone’s criminal history you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: